sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

    :alt: Jetrail Data Annalysis
    :width: 90%

-Extract date time field
+Extract Datetime Field
 -----------------------
-It extracts year and month field from date time field of timestamp using date time field extract Node.
+It extracts the year and the month field from the Datetime Field of timestamp using Datetime Field Extract Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^